nilesjohnson/sage_animate/README.txt

-Base classes for animations with Sage
+A framework for animations with Sage

 AUTHORS
 -------